Vyral/scott-hoffman/_posts/2019-10-01-8-tips-for-maintaining-your-home-this-fall.md

   Make sure your home is ready for winter by following these eight simple tips for fall maintenance.
 enclosure:
-pullquote: Our preferred vendors who can help you with any home repairs you may need
+pullquote: Our preferred vendors who can help you with any home repairs you may need.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false